Independent Study Applications are due Friday, October 31, without exception

 - Complete a proposal (two to three pages) detailing the project you intend to undertake.

-- Complete the IS registration form.
+- Complete the IS application form.
 You may copy and paste a copy of your proposal into the form.
 You should also send or share a copy with your sponsor and advisor.

 - Ensure that we receive email approvals from your sponsor, academic advisor, and discipline representative indicating approval of your proposal.

 - Submit completed proposals and application to the FWT & CDO by Friday, October 31, 2014.
 Extensions will not be granted and proposals will not be accepted after this deadline.

 - The FWT Director will notify you within a week as to whether your proposal is accepted or declined.